hainayanda/Injection/README.md

 - Swift 5.9 or higher
 - iOS 15.0 or higher
-- MacOS 12.0 or higher
+- macOS 12.0 or higher
-- TVOS 15.0 or higher
+- tvOS 15.0 or higher
-- WatchOS 8.0 or higher
+- watchOS 8.0 or higher
 - Xcode 15 or higher

 ## Installation